-Since the early 1970s the Conference on Security and Cooperation in Europe, or the CSCE, has been an important means for multilateral engagement in the region that is said to extend from Vancouver to Vladivostok.
-Indeed, the CSCE comprises U.S., Canada, all states on the territory of the former Soviet Union, and all other European states (except the former Yugoslav Republic of Macedonia, which has observer status).
-Therefore, all of the countries in the region participate in the CSCE, unlike other regional institutions which have more limited memberships.
+Since the early 1970s the Conference on Security and Cooperation in Europe, or the CSCE, has been an important means for multilateral engagement in the region which, as we say, extends from Vancouver to Vladivostok.
+Indeed, the CSCE comprises the United States, Canada, all states on the territory of the former Soviet Union, and all other European states (except the former Yugoslav Republic of Macedonia, which has observer status).
+Therefore, all of the countries in the region including the five post-Soviet Central Asian states participate in the CSCE, unlike other regional institutions which have more limited memberships.
 Established initially as a forum for East-West dialogue during the Cold War, the CSCE was instrumental in spreading the values of democracy and human rights throughout the former communist bloc.
-Groups of citizens in the formerly communist countries banded together around the basic human rights enshrined in the so-called Helsinki Final Act.
-The courageous activism of these so-called Helsinki committees contributed incalculably to the eventual fall of communism.